jsabater/calabruix/content/posts/proxmox/pve/cloud-init/index.md

 qm disk import 9000 /var/lib/vz/template/cloud/debian-12-genericcloud-amd64.qcow2 local  --format qcow2
 ```

 In Proxmox, `raw` and `qcow2` are common disk image formats, each with distinct advantages and disadvantages when using them with `qm disk import`.
 The former offers potentially better performance due to its simplicity, while the latter provides features like snapshots, compression, and dynamic resizing, albeit with a slight performance overhead.
-The choice depends on specific needs and the underlying storage type.
+The choice depends on specific needs and the underlying storage type[^2].

+[^2]: The [Proxmox storage documentation](https://pve.proxmox.com/wiki/Storage) explains how `/var/lib/vz`maps to the `local` storage type.

 Next, attach the new (unused) disk to the VM as a SCSI drive on the SCSI controller: